neuresthetics/graphtacular/README.md

         }
 ```

-The strand passed to the Kernel, which parses it and calls logic on its shell Vertex:
+The strand is passed to the Kernel, which parses it and calls logic on its shell Vertex:

 ```
 switch (ss[0])